mekkl/dotnet-starter-template/README.md

 `Microsoft.EntityFrameworkCore.Design` This package is required for the Entity Framework Core Tools to work.
 Ensure your startup project is correct
 `Microsoft.EntityFrameworkCore.Tools` nuget enables entity framework commands!

-> :warning: When using the Package Manager Console, set fefault Project to `Infrastructure`
+> :warning: When using the Package Manager Console, set default Project to `Infrastructure`

 ## Add migration
 ```
-> add-migration <migration-name> -OutputDir Your\Directory
+add-migration <migration-name> -OutputDir Your\Directory
 ```

 ```
-> dotnet ef migrations add <migration-name> -OutputDir --output-dir Your/Directory
+dotnet ef migrations add <migration-name> -OutputDir --output-dir Your/Directory
 ```

 ## Apply migration
 ```
-> update-database
+update-database
 ```

 ```